ashkanvg/cuJSON/readme.md

 One sample dataset are included in `dataset` folder.
 Large datasets (used in performance evaluation) can be downloaded from https://drive.google.com/drive/folders/1KQ1DjvIWpHikOg1JgmjlSWM3aAlvq-h7?usp=sharing and placed into the `dataset` folder.
 For JSON Lines, use those datasets that ended in `_small_records.json`.

 ## Example and Query
-We provide 1 example for query in `./test` directory.
+We provide 2 examples for query in `./test` directory.
 You have to clone whole project.
 Also, make sure to have the required prerequisites that mentioned earlier.

 ### Example 1 (JSON Lines, Twitter):